 Blog Post

-The Ultimate Guide to UK Plastic-Free Tea Bags
+The Ultimate Guide to UK Plastic Free Tea Bags

 Our mission at Zero Wasted is to help you make more informed decisions when trying to buy more consciously - we do all the research so you don't have to.
 We sometimes use affiliate links on our site.
 We only recommend products we love, that we think you will too.

-Zero Wasted • Feb 11, 2021
+Zero Wasted • August 22, 2024

-Are your tea bags really plastic-free and biodegradable?
+Are your tea bags really plastic free and biodegradable?

-We investigate what makes a tea bag biodegradable and plastic-free.
+We investigate what makes a tea bag biodegradable and plastic free.
 Yes, it's super confusing, because even when tea companies say their bags are 'biodegradable' or 'plant-based', it can still contain a type of bioplastic (PLA)

 Greenwashing Tea